 The simple answer to this is as many as you can!

 But for those who would like to know it more precisely: One image per 150 words should be good.
 However, the number of images should vary from one post to another.
 Overstuffing images just for decoration without any relevance looks very unprofessional.
-So, make sure that you put images to support your content and not randomly.
-In the end, it’s your blog post and not an Instagram feed!
+So, ensure you put images to support your content and not randomly.
+Ultimately, it’s your blog post and not an Instagram feed!

 The human brain understands visual representation faster rather than a textual block.

 Images are a great way to communicate with your readers.
-If done in the correct way it can make your blog post look more attractive, shareable, and engaging.
+It can make your blog post look more attractive, shareable, and engaging if done correctly.

 Additionally, infographics are a great way to represent useful information.